 What does the security testing term mean at all?
-According to Wikipedia, it is an assessment of the software vulnerability to various attacks.
+According to Wikipedia, it is an assessment of the software’s vulnerability to various attacks.

 What kind of attacks imply here?

 Let’s see which hacking methods are popular nowadays and what dangers and risks they entail.

 The thing is that both developers and testers use one approach in software development and testing while hackers utilize another one when using the software.

 The developer takes care of software functionality and operability.

 The quality assurance engineer verifies whether the program works correctly and according to the client’s requirements.

-Hacker, on the contrary, aims to make a program work not the way it was intended to be.
+Hacker, on the contrary, aims to make a program work not the way it was intended.
 Finding out the ways to get a response from the program containing hidden data, or to send data to the server that it shouldn’t receive from a regular user are some primary goals.
 If such purposes have been achieved and a hacker gets access to the hidden data by some workaround or a loophole in the software, this is called hacking or finding vulnerabilities.

 But as you know, for every action, there is an equal and opposite reaction.
 There are security experts (the so-called White Hat hackers) who are aware of the most popular system vulnerabilities that the Black Hat hackers most often use.

 What Are the Most Widespread System Vulnerabilities?

 The OWASP rating (Open Web Application Security Project) has allocated the top 10 software vulnerabilities.
 Let’s uncover each of them one by one!

 # 1. Injection